jasonking3/virl-howtos/virl2-sdwan-devops/virl2-sdwan-devops.md

 - viptela-smart-19.2.1-genericx86-64.qcow2
 - viptela-vmanage-19.2.1-genericx86-64.qcow2

 Please note that you will have to upload the vEdge image twice due to CML only allowing a single image definition per image.
-This has to be done only after attaching the first vEdge image to it's image definition.
+This has to be done only after attaching the first vEdge image to it's respective image definition (vBond or vEdge).

 Once those have been uploaded you will click on 'Create New Image Definition.'
 Please create the following image definitions: